Skip to content

 Not the best place if you want pictures with your dog.

 Most couples who hire me to cover their ceremony in Minneapolis, MN, are shy.
-As an LGBT friendly photographer in Minnesota, it’s a well known problematic.
-Therefore, for their engagement session, I counsel my clients to pick up quite a day.
+As an LGBT friendly photographer in Minnesota, it’s a well-known problem.
+Therefore, for their engagement session, I counsel my clients to pick a quiet day.
+Consequently weekdays are usually preferred.
+They would let you enjoy the entire park for yourselves alone.

 When is the blooming season exactly?

-Depending on the year, the blooming season in the Minnesota state can start in April and ended in June.
+Depending on the year, the blooming season in the Minnesota state can start in April and end in June.
 It lasts around 2 or 3 weeks.

-After 6 months of dull nature, and cold temperatures, residents are excited to assist and celebrate the nature’s transformation.
+After 6 months of dull nature, and cold temperatures, residents are excited to witness and celebrate nature’s transformation.
 Or they can just lay down on the grass sharing a brunch or playing soccer.
-In other works, the park might see a peak of visits during the weekends that you wish to avoid.
+In other words, the park might see a peak of visits during the weekends that you wish to avoid.

 Add a Complementary Urban Location